renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/air-gap.md

 No special measures are required to detect misconfigurations in an air-gapped environment.

-### Run Trivy with `--skip-policy-update` option
+### Run Vul with `--skip-policy-update` option
-In an air-gapped environment, specify `--skip-policy-update` so that Trivy doesn't attempt to download the latest misconfiguration policies.
+In an air-gapped environment, specify `--skip-policy-update` so that Vul doesn't attempt to download the latest misconfiguration policies.

 ```
 $ vul conf --skip-policy-update /path/to/conf